Location: Sarteneja, Belize

 Cost: $1,000 USD Fee for the first month, $650 for each month thereafter – see ‘Costs’ tab for further details

-- Work closely with experienced biologists, veterinary and support staff
+- Work closely with experienced biologists and support staff

 - Hands-on experience rehabilitating wild Manatees, monitoring and observation and treatment & general care

-- Keywords: marine biology, animal science, Manatee rehabilitation, zoology, veterinary, Internships.
+- Keywords: marine biology, animal science, Manatee rehabilitation, zoology, Internships.

 You will work with a Manatee Rehabilitation Centre (the only one in the Region) founded in 1998 to care for orphaned or injured manatees found in Belizean waters.
 It was here that Belize’s first rehabilitation of an orphaned manatee took place, and ‘Woody’ was successfully released back into the wild after more than 2 years of care.
 Volunteers played a critical role in Woody’s rehabilitation, and that of all of his successors, helping provide the 24-hour intensive care in the early days, and then sharing the duties of feeding and pool cleaning as he grew.

 With the assistance of grants from donor agencies the Centre’s facilities have been upgraded significantly.
-Three concrete pools and a lagoon enclosure provide the space and housing options to suit the needs of manatee calves at various ages.
-The Centre generally has one or two manatees in care at any one time, but with increasing boat accidents, numbers needing such care are unfortunately likely to increase.
+Four concrete pools and a lagoon enclosure provide the space and housing options to suit the needs of manatee calves at various ages.
+The Centre generally has two to six manatees in care at any one time, but with increasing boat accidents, numbers needing such care are unfortunately likely to increase.
 You can help nurse these impressive creatures back into the wild while helping raise awareness in the Belizean community.

 Work is shared among volunteers, and involves all aspects of manatee care.
 This includes food preparation of the milk replacement formula, bottle-feeding in the water, clean-up, support during transfer between pools, regular weighing, medical check-ups, etc. Carers also spend time working with the calf, providing companionship in the water in the early developmental stage, and monitoring behaviour.
 Other essential activities include emptying, cleaning, filling and maintenance of the pools to ensure a clean environment for the calf or calves.

 As the manatee grows older, it is led out into the open lagoon to be taught how to find and eat sea grass and learn the many other skills needed for life back in the wild.
-As these skills are acquired, and care becomes more hands-off in the approach to release, there are also public awareness activities that you can get involved with, increasing interest and knowledge among locals towards support for conservation of this threatened species.
-This includes visits to schools in the idyllic local fishing community, one of the stakeholder communities of Corozal Bay Wildlife Sanctuary, established by the Government of Belize for the protection of the West Indian Manatee.
+As these skills are acquired, and care becomes more hands-off in the approach to release into Corozal Bay Wildlife Sanctuary, established by the Government of Belize for the protection of the Antillean manatee.

 Travel & Accommodation

 You will be given easy to follow instructions on how to get from Belize City International Airport, to the project HQ.
-You will be met at the bus station, port or local airstrip by the project coordinator.
+You will be met at the bus station or port by the project coordinator.

 Accommodation is basic, with shared thatched, screened cabanas (sorry – no air conditioning or fans!), with adjoining bathrooms.
 However, there is generally a breeze coming off the lagoon and temperatures are lower than further inland.
 Food preparation and consumption are both social occasions with everyone contributing towards cooking and washing up.
 Both vegetarians and non-vegetarians are welcome.